Keeping Children & Adults Safe

 Gain reassurance about what it is like to call the Helpline and what they can expect

-There are three ways we would love you to spread the word about Refuge’s new Helpline website:
+There are three ways we would like you to spread the word about Refuge’s new Helpline website:

 If you work somewhere that supports women who experience domestic abuse, ensure any Helpline messaging is updated and new information is shared across your digital and social channels: ‘the Freephone, 24-hour National Domestic Abuse Helpline 0808 2000 247, run by Refuge - and wwww.nationaldahelpline.org.uk are here to provide support to survivors every day of the year’